coleifer/peewee/docs/peewee/querying.rst

 When doing complicated joins, joins where no foreign-key exists (for example joining on a subquery), etc., it is necessary to tell Peewee where to place the joined attributes.
-This is done by putting an *alias* on the join predicate expression.
+This is done by specifying an ``attr`` parameter in the join method.

 For example, let's say that in the above query we want to put the joined user data in the *Tweet.foo* attribute: